 If you want to use this feature, we highly recommend that you configure your WordPress Membership settings (under Settings –> General) so that anyone can register on your site.
 If you do not allow registration, RSVPs will only be available to users for whom you have specifically created an account.

-If you are using Event Tickets Plus, you can also require people to log into your site before purchasing a ticket.
+You can also require people to log into your site before purchasing a ticket.
 This setting is separate from the one for RSVPs, so you can configure them differently if you so choose.

 If you are using Event Tickets without The Events Calendar, there are a few other settings that you’ll want to configure on the General and Display tabs.
 Users of The Events Calendar also have these tabs (along with a large number of calendar-specific settings) but this section only reviews those relevant to Event Tickets/Event Tickets Plus without TEC.